Diisobutene

-Applications
+History and applications

 Hydrogenation is performed at a significant scale to give isooctane, which is an important fuel additive.
+Diisobutene was first synthesized from tert-butyl alcohol in 1926 by Ethyl Corporation's J. W. McKinney as an intermediate to the aforementioned alkane, also first synthesized by him, during the development of the octane rating standard by Graham Edgar.

-Diisobutene is used as precursors to isononylol and octylphenols by hydroformylation/hydrogenation and phenol alkylation, respectively.
+Diisobutene is also used as precursors to isononylol and octylphenols by hydroformylation/hydrogenation and phenol alkylation, respectively.
 Both are precursors to plasticizers.
 The isononylol (3,5,5-trimethyl-hexan-1-ol) is a precursor to 3,5,5-trimethylhexyl acetate, a commercial fragrance.